arkabagchi1993/GROMACS_Files/README.md

 	1 (TIP3P)

+You can also choose the groups of your interest, such as protein-DNA/RNA MD, you should use amber forcefield.

 *Point to note*: If you are simulating a protein with multiple side chains, sometimes fixing the side-chains of the PDB acquired from "www.rcsb.org" is required.
-For that use the "spdbv" software as described below.
+For that use the "spdbv" software as described above.

 **This will generate a file named "conf.gro".** You can also specify the name of the output gro file by `-o name.gro` option.

 	gmx_mpi editconf -f LIG.pdb -o LIG.gro

-# If you are simulating Protein-Protein or Protein-DNA/RNA then #
+# If you are simulating Protein-DNA/RNA #

 Generate the LIgand topology with